 Eliminate “nesting” places

-Of course the mouse liked my oven mitt—it was a cozy and warm little home for the critter!
+Of course, the mouse liked my oven mitt—it was a cozy and warm little home for the critter!
 My oven mitts were hanging in a spot close to my kitchen counters for easy access—which, of course, meant the opening for the mitt was out in the open and perfect for a nesting little mouse.

 After realizing this, I evaluated all of the “nesting” places inside of my kitchen that would seem cozy for a rodent.
 This also can help eliminate places where mice can poop … which, yes, can host a variety of poisoning diseases, according to the CDC.
+While cleaning your kitchen, don’t ignore these dishwasher issues.

 Try using peppermint